Price: $3300 pp for 1:2, $6300 for 1:1 or a $1000 per day plus heli flights.

 - skin up, transition to boot pack or front point on crampons up steep icy slopes

-- transition safely in steep terrain, from climbing to descending.
+- transition safely in steep terrain, from climbing to the ski descent.

 As well as all that, we must: